Tomas-Weber1994/crypto-portfolio-manager/README.md

 ## Description
 A Spring Boot application for managing a cryptocurrency portfolio.
 It supports real-time price fetching from the CoinGecko API, portfolio valuation, and a RESTful API for adding, updating, sorting, and retrieving cryptocurrencies.
+The project uses Maven for dependency management and building the application.

 ## Structure of the Application